This guide to planning your exit strategy is the result of Growthink’s 20+ years of experience helping companies develop successful exit plans.

 - Identify factors multiple strategic buyers would value, such as new products, a distribution network, intellectual property (IP), unique location(s), financial savings, better systems/processes, permits, etc. These factors are discussed in more detail in the next section.

-2. Twenty Ways to Maximize the Value of Your Company
+Maximize the Value of Your Business

 1. Build Synergistic Value